Majeedatwahab/My-short-Biography/README.md

-# My-short-Biography
-A replica of the Altschool Africa Application form.
+# My-short-Biography and a replica of the Altschool Africa Application form.
-This was done purely with Html.